dodeleye99/accelerated-cpp/8_GenericFunctions/README.md

 ### Extension:

+### References:
+4) **iter_categories.cpp** acts as a reference file to give descriptions of all the different kinds of iterators, each with function templates demonstrating their use.

 ### New Concepts:
 * Defining generic functions using templates, as explained above.
 * Specifying the type parameter of a function template call, necessary when it cannot be inferred implicitly.